Running: Active vs Passive Recovery

 You’re coming back from illness or a race

-Passive recovery is a reset button and the deeper your fatigue, the more important it becomes.
+Passive recovery acts as a crucial reset button for the body and the deeper your fatigue runs, the more essential it becomes for restoring your energy and performance.

 How to Combine Both in Your Week